aaronparker/aaronparker.github.io/_posts/2016-10-07-machine-creation-services-storage-capacity.md

   - XenApp
   - XenDesktop
 ---
 How much storage capacity do you need for Citrix Machine Creation Services?
-If you're designing a XenApp or XenDesktop environment, one question you're going to ask is &#8220;how much storage do we need?&#8221;.
+If you're designing a XenApp or XenDesktop environment, one question you're going to ask is "how much storage do we need?".
 Let's dig into the fundamentals of Machine Creation Services and have a look at how much capacity you'll need to provision.

 # What is Machine Creation Services?